takasoft/Bootstrap-4-Jekyll-Theme/about.md

 ### Hello

-This is test about page.
+This is a test of about page.